evrifaessa/open-data-turkey/README.md

-# :tr: Open data index of Turkey
+# 🇹🇷 Open data index of Turkey
 [A comprehensive open data index of Turkey](https://github.com/evrifaessa/open-data-turkey).
 This repository lists open data portals made public by municipal governments and the government of Turkey.

 ### Why?